Safety barrier

-A safety barrier is a component which prevents passage into a dangerous area, commonly used to mitigate risk.
-Safety barriers may be hard barriers physically restricting passage or soft barriers that control circuits based on the presence of foreign bodies.
+A safety barrier is a component which prevents passage into a dangerous area, and is commonly used to mitigate risk.

 Description

 A safety barrier is a component which prevents passage into a dangerous area.
 It is commonly used to mitigate risk in the Hazard-Barrier-Target model, as studied in safety science.
 Work Safe Victoria (an Australian organization) defines a Safety Barrier as a device that: